akshitasure12/networkx-blogs/blogs/blog1.md

 ```
 node_chunks = nxp.chunks(G, n_jobs)
 ```
 This correctly splits the graph into `n_jobs` balanced chunks.
-The correction is now being addressed in [PR#112](https://github.com/networkx/nx-parallel/pull/112).
+This correction has been merged from [PR#112](https://github.com/networkx/nx-parallel/pull/112).

 While these changes improved the state, we still observed fluctuations in speedups as the number of nodes increased.
 This prompted us to examine the internals of the functions being benchmarked.
 We discovered that a new copy of the graph was being created for each process when passed across cores—an inefficient use of memory, especially when the graph is only being read, not modified.